Introduction

 Technique Tips:

-Use ultra-light line (2–4 lb test)
+- Opt for ultra-light line (2–4 lb test) for better sensitivity and presentation.

-Bonus – Matching Hatch & Water Clarity
+Bonus: Matching Hatch & Water Clarity

-Stained/Murky Water → Bright or high-vibration lures
+- Stained/Murky Water: Bright-colored or high-vibration lures are preferable.

 Seasonal Lure Checklist